1125yupiter/MercuryDB/Neurons/anomaly-kinesis-analytics-realtime.md

 **Options:**

 - A) Use Amazon Data Firehose to stream transaction data into Amazon S3.
 Use the Amazon SageMaker Random Cut Forest (RCF) to detect anomalies.
-- B) Use Amazon Kinesis Data Streams to stream transaction data and Amazon Managed Service for Apache Flink Studio's RANDOM_CUT_FOREST function to detect anomalies.
+- B) Use Amazon Kinesis Data Streams to stream transaction data and Amazon Kinesis Data Analytics RANDOM_CUT_FOREST function to detect anomalies.
 - C) Use Amazon Data Firehose to stream transaction data and Amazon Managed Service for Apache Flink Studio's HOTSPOTS function to detect anomalies.
 - D) Use Apache Spark Streaming in Amazon EMR to stream transaction data into Amazon S3.
 Use the Amazon SageMaker k-nearest neighbors (k-NN) to detect anomalies.

-**정답: B) Amazon Kinesis Data Streams + Apache Flink RANDOM_CUT_FOREST**
+**정답: B) Amazon Kinesis Data Streams + Kinesis Data Analytics RANDOM_CUT_FOREST**

 💡 추가 설명: